cambridge-cares/TheWorldAvatar/Deploy/stacks/Hamburg/README.md

 ### Data generation
 Start ship live updates using [live-ship-updates.http].
 After one timestep's worth of data is added by the ship input agent (make sure there are no ongoing logs in the form of `Instantiated derivation <https://www.theworldavatar.com/kg/ontodispersion/Derivation_bfeb8f72-701e-44c9-91a5-f4c8352eddfb> with derivation type <https://www.theworldavatar.com/kg/ontoderivation/Derivation>`), start scheduled Hamburg updates using [hamburg-live.http], the default parameters will run one simulation every 30 minutes.

+### Visualisation
+Visualisation will be available at http://localhost:3838/visualisation locally.

 ## Useful links